cto-ai/events-orb-example/README.md

 `CTOAI_EVENTS_API_TOKEN` is a secret environment variable provided by CTO.ai that you set in your CircleCI config, and then pass to the Orb.
 If you don't have a token, instructions on how to get one are available here: https://cto.ai/docs/integrate-any-tool.

-You can set your environmenta variables in a CircleCI Context, in your Organization Settings, or on your Project Settings.
+You can set your environment variables in a CircleCI Context, in your Organization Settings, or on your Project Settings.
 The environment variable must then be accessed from the user's CircleCI config (e.g. `CTOAI_EVENTS_API_TOKEN` as seen above) and passed to the Orb to use the CTO.ai Events API.

 The `team_id` is also a required field, and could also be accessed using an environment variable as shown in the example above.
 Since the `team_id` is not a secret, however, this is not strictly necessary.
 It could be supplied directly in your config file.
 Instruction on how to get one are available here: <https://cto.ai/docs/integrate-any-tool#acquire-team-uuid>